iandioch/mooniker/README.md

 mooniker
 ========

 A small console Java application to rename all files in a directory.
-It's ideal for torrented files, where all the downloads have silly things like "[HD] [SuperTorrents] [1080p]".
+It's ideal for renaming files from a camera that have unhelpful names like DCIM42 or IMAG0124.

 Instructions for Use